adamdjbrett/adamdjbrett-v3/content/cv.md

     title: Publications
     text:
       - Digital Humanities as Preserving Inherently Ephemeral Information, _The Bulletin for the Study of Religion_, accepted.
       - Co-author, Betty Lyons and Adam DJ Brett.
-However, Extravagant <a href='https://canopyforum.org/2023/03/23/however-extravagant-the-pretensions-of-johnson-v-mintosh'>The Pretensions Of *Johnson V. M’Intosh*"</a>
+However, Extravagant <a href='https://canopyforum.org/2023/03/23/however-extravagant-the-pretensions-of-johnson-v-mintosh'>The Pretensions Of Johnson V. M’Intosh"</a>
       - Co-author, Philip P. Arnold, Sandra L. Bigtree and Adam DJ Brett. <a href='https://canopyforum.org/2023/03/10/introduction-to-the-200-years-of-johnson-v-mintosh-law-religion-and-native-american-lands-series/'>Introduction to the 200 Years of _Johnson v.
 M’Intosh_ Law, Religion, and Native American Lands Series.
 March 10, 2023</a>.
-      - Co-author, <a href='https://canopyforum.org/200-years-of-johnson-v-mintosh-law-religion-and-native-american-lands/'>200 Years of *Johnson v.
-M'Intosh* Law, Religion, and Native American Lands A Canopy Forum Thematic Series, *March -- April 2023*, Canopy Forum</a>.
+      - Co-author, <a href='https://canopyforum.org/200-years-of-johnson-v-mintosh-law-religion-and-native-american-lands/'>200 Years of Johnson v.
+M'Intosh Law, Religion, and Native American Lands A Canopy Forum Thematic Series, March -- April 2023, Canopy Forum</a>.
       - Journal Article Reavers aint men [_sic_] Or they forgot _how_ to be | Teaching Religion in Science Fiction, _Perspectives in Religious Studies_ 46, no. 4 (Winter 2019) 421-430 via ATLA.
       - Book Review Religion and Culture Contemporary Practices and Perspectives.” _Perspectives in Religious Studies_ 42,  no. 1 (Spr 2015) 92-94. <a href='http://search.ebscohost.com/login.aspx?direct=true&db=rfh&AN=ATLAiC9Y160711000197&site=ehost-live.'>via ATLA</a>
       - Book Review The world's religions a contemporary reader. _Perspectives in Religious Studies_ 42,  no. 1 (Spr 2015) 92-94. <a href='http://search.ebscohost.com/login.aspx?direct=true&db=rfh&AN=ATLAiC9Y160711000198&site=ehost-live'>via ATLA</a>